 She moves shyly closer and pulls his shirt over his head, stretching up onto her toes to reach and getting the fabric caught momentarily on his ear.

-She shrugs, green eyes drinking in his taught stomach and sparsely haired chest.
-He wonders for what must now be an infinite time why a young woman is aesthetically drawn to a man of his age, but decides now is not the time to worry about such things.
+She shrugs, drinking in his taut stomach and sparsely haired chest.
+He wonders for what must now be the infinite time why a young woman is aesthetically drawn to a man of his age, but decides now is not the time to worry about such things.
 He smirks at the sudden darkness in her eyes and she bites seductively at her bottom lip.

 "Hey, I have a face you know!"

 She blushes prettily but lets her eyes linger just a little longer before returning to his amused gaze.
 He extends long, pianinst's fingers to pluck at the delicate fabric of her top, all the while keeping his blue eyes trained on her face.